 Even if you have never been convicted of a DUI, it’s always a good idea to know the drinking and driving laws in your state.
 As you can expect, states rarely share the same laws, and a drinking and driving conviction may have more severe penalties in one state than in another.

 While breaking a law shouldn’t ever be taken lightly, the difference between a misdemeanor and a felony can be drastic.
 A misdemeanor involves less severe crimes and is often given to first-time offenders of a non-violent crime.
-A felony offense is reserved for more extreme crimes, such as murder, robbery, murder, grand theft or continuous misdemeanor offenses.
+A DUI felony offense is reserved for more extreme crimes, such as murder, robbery, murder, grand theft or continuous misdemeanor offenses.
 A misdemeanor charge will usually not affect your civil liberties, whereas a felony charge may restrict second amendment rights, voting privileges, your ability to serve on a jury or your ability to run for public office.

 The punishment of a misdemeanor or felony is often defined by state and broken down into “classes (class A–D or classes 1–4).
 The severity of the punishments usually depends on the class category.

-You can receive a felony for drinking and driving in 46 states.
+You can receive a DUI felony for drinking and driving in 46 states.
 Only California, Maryland, New Jersey, Pennsylvania and the District of Columbia do not administer felony charges to repeat drinking and driving offenders.

 In most states, your first DUI charge is typically classified as a misdemeanor.
 However, additional DUI charges could lead to a felony, depending on the amount of time that has passed since your first conviction.
 For example, in Arizona, your first and second offenses within seven years are a class 1 misdemeanor, but if you are charged with a third offense within seven years, it will be categorized as a class 4 felony, and the punishment will be substantially more severe.